 UK Roundtable Takeaways: The Future of Sustainability in ITAM

-Last week we invited members of the ITAM community to our London office to discuss a topic close to our hearts – sustainability in ITAM.
+Last week we invited members of the ITAM community to our London office to discuss a topic close to our hearts – sustainable ITAM.
 These regular roundtables are designed to be a place to share common challenges, questions, and ideas about the pressing issues of our industry.
 And this one brought up lots of questions.

 There’s no doubt sustainability is a hot topic these days.
-Get a group of CIOs together to talk about what’s on the horizon and no doubt it will be at the top of the agenda
+Get a group of CIOs together to talk about what’s on the horizon and no doubt it will be at the top of the agenda.

 Attendees also commented that they are seeing more customers asking about sustainability and seeking help to create systems where they can provide sustainability reports as part of their ITAM function.